 Like a lot of dog lovers, you might have asked yourself where dog need meat in their diet.
 With vegetarianism and veganism on the rise, many pet owners are filled with questions and are excited at the possibility of a meat-free diet for their dogs.
+Others believe that vegan dogs live longer than others.
 While it is true that dogs are omnivores, some dogs have adapted to vegetarian diets alongside their owners.
 Vegan diets, however, are the source of far more controversy.

 Meat-free diets which are completely free from animal products are very difficult to make, and oftentimes, it’s easier to get it wrong than it is to get it right.
 If you cannot seek veterinary advice and supervision through the process, a vegan diet is not for your pet.